Golf and gluttony in the rough as China tees off against graft

 While Xi has tried to improve the rule of law, the party has repeatedly refused to allow the establishment of an independent body to fight corruption.
 The party insists it can govern itself through its graft-busting Central Commission for Discipline Inspection.

-(Reporting by Ben Blanchard, John Ruwitch, Adam Jourdan, SHANGHAI newsroom and Olof Swahnberg in Stockholm; Editing by Paul Tait and Ian Geoghegan/Mark Heinrich)
+(Reporting by Ben Blanchard, John Ruwitch, Adam Jourdan and SHANGHAI newsroom; Editing by Paul Tait and Ian Geoghegan/Mark Heinrich)